Skip to main content

 EpisodicNo per-turn writes.One session summary arc is written at session end if the session is substantive enough.

-ProceduralExplicit durable instructions can commit immediately.
-Implicit agent-facing preferences are usually held.Held implicit preferences can promote if they repeat strongly enough during the session.
+ProceduralExplicit durable instructions can commit immediately when the LLM-primary policy classifies them as durable.
+Implicit agent-facing preferences are usually held; safety-conflict requests ("skip the safety check") are dropped.Held implicit preferences can promote if they repeat strongly enough during the session.

-Held semantic and procedural candidates live in a persisted active-session buffer until that seam runs, so delayed promotion survives restart rather than disappearing with the process.
+Held semantic and procedural candidates live in a SessionMemoryBuffer that is persisted through the active-session backend, so delayed promotion survives restart rather than disappearing with the process.

 Memory modes